-I love nothing more than drizzling this delicious Argentinian Chimichurri Sauce over a juicy steak.
-The two together are a combination made in heaven.
-The herby dressing pairs perfectly with every bite.
+I love nothing more than drizzling this delicious herby Argentinian Sauce over a juicy rare steak.
+The two together are a combination made in Gaucho heaven.
+Perfection in every bite.

 How to make my Argentinian Chimichurri Sauce with Steak

 - 1/2 cup fresh flat-leaf parsley (stems and all)

 - 1 tbsp fresh oregano leaves